Revision 24-2; Effective Sept. 30, 2024

 The Texas Administrative Code (TAC) is the compilation of all state agency rules in Texas.

-The County Indigent Health Care Program (CIHCP) rules are in TAC, Title 26 (Health Services), Part 1 (HHSC), Chapter 363 (CIHCP), and the following Subchapters:
+The County Indigent Health Care Program (CIHCP) rules are in TAC, Title 26, Health and Human Services, Part 1, Texas Health and Human Services Commission (HHSC), Chapter 363, CIHCP and the following Subchapters:

 • Program Administration